kevgo/end-child-processes/README.md

 #### run the tests

-- run `make spec` to execute the tests
+- run `make spec` to run all tests
 - run `make help` to see all available Make commands

 ## Releated work